 Previously reserved for cases of severe male infertility, ICSI is increasingly used by couples in IVF.
 It involves isolating a sperm cell and injecting it into the egg, using a small glass needle.
 The results are excellent, with 75% of the eggs being fertilized.

-In the case where sperm are completely absent from the ejaculate, they can be surgically collected from the epididymis or the testicles.
+In the case where sperm are completely absent from the ejaculate, they can be surgically collected from the or the testicles.
 This allows the couple to have a biological child, rather than using sperm from a donor.